3mdeb/news-and-ideas/blog/content/post/2021-10-28-secure-jtag-on-imx-soc.md

 OpenOCD, but it needs some code changes.
 As a hardware, i used `ARM-USB-OCD-H` from Olimex,

-- **System image**: Any Linux distribution with kernel module `nvmem-imx-ocotp`
-- for modify OTP memory.
+- **System image**: Any Linux image for your target with kernel module `nvmem-imx-ocotp` for modify OTP memory.

 ## How it works

-i.MX6 and i.MX8M offers JTAG in three modes:
+SoC's from i.MX family offers JTAG in three modes:

 - **No debug** - security on the highest level, but after setting that development and debugging by JTAG port will be unavailable permanently on this